ag-rust/local-gui-seed-gotham/README.md

 The minified version of [Wing](https://kbrsh.github.io/wing) is loaded in the `index.html` and included in the repository.

+## Current state
+Why you may want to use the approach of this template, why you may not want to (exactly) follow the approach of this template.
+And of course what is planned for the future of the template.

+### Pros
+Why you may want to use this template.
+The expected use cases for this template (feel free to add more if you've found this useful in a different case too).

+* in browser GUI with access to local file system: usually the sandbox of the browser prevents access to the local file system.
+The gui/api architecture bypasses this.
+* rendering of markdown or math formula via rust or JavaScript
+* clear separation of gui and logic due to having two separate binaries
+* easier testing of the logic, because the api is fully testable without the gui crate

+### Cons / Problems
+Why you may not want to use this template.
+Use cases this was not designed for (may change in the future) and (current) limitations.

+* ~no easy way of distributing binaries of the program: There are multiple binaries to distribute and the `.html` and `.css` files for loading the gui need to be distributed.
+Currently you need to download the repository to start the program.
+* !The user has to manually open a browser window and point it to the server:
+This could be solved by just starting a browser and passing it the server url before starting the server.
+* No concurrency handling: If a user opens the gui in multiple browser tabs the gui state won't be synchronized, the server also doesn't expect this to happen.
+Because this isn't a concern for traditional GUIs too, this will always be the case.
+But one could add a note in the gui.
+* No authentication: The server is bound to a local port that is not reachable from outside of the computer the program was started on.
+This is expected to always be the case.
+Also not a concern for traditional GUIs, so out of scope here.

+(`~`: part of the long therm roadmap; `!`: part of the short term roadmap)

+### Roadmap
+What is currently missing functionality to be showcased?
+What problems/limitations are solvable in the (near) future?

+Short term:
+* [ ] Move counter logic to server, integrate api.
+* [ ] Add shutdown logic that lets the server terminate itself when the user exits the gui in the browser (e. g. closes the tab).
+* [ ] Open firefox (if available) and point it to the server's url on startup.
+* [ ] Save and load the counter to show how to use files.
+* [ ] Together with above: Add a navigation bar with different content, e. g. state handling.
+(Similar to what maybe would be different windows in traditional GUIs)

+Long term:
+* [ ] Create a third crate that uses webkit (or something with webkit like functionality) that starts the server and loads the webpage gui.
+(Would solve both current problems)
+* [ ] Integrate a configuration framework to showcase/template configuration options.
+* [ ] Find a way for bundling/creating packages/releases.
+* [ ] Try to integrate templating and/or internationalization into this.

 ## Helpful resources
 The code (especially the `gui` implementation) is to a large extent just adopted from the examples in the libraries repositories.